-Remember, use the following adjectives thoughtfully and only if they truly apply to your company.
+Remember to use the following adjectives thoughtfully and only if they apply to your company.

 What job seekers hear: This team takes risks and enjoys exploring new ideas.
 The company encourages creativity and bold pursuits that will help propel the business forward.
 In this role, I’ll be expected to contribute new, envelope-pushing ideas.

 What job seekers hear: This team is highly adaptive.
 They frequently reassess and redirect their course of action to adjust to the changing marketplace.
 This job will likely keep me on my toes and provide little structure at times.
 However, there will be opportunities to work outside of my job description.

 What job seekers hear: This company culture will push me to work hard and perform well.
 There will likely be obstacles to my work that I’ll need to tackle head on.
 Problem solving isn’t an asset; it’s an expectation.